maximebj/agb.plugin/readme.txt

 = What is Advanced Gutenberg Blocks? =

 AGB brings new blocks for the new WordPress editor and a settings page to configure them.
 AGB also provides a page to tweak the WordPress editor, and deactivate native blocks that you don't want to use.

+= Does the blocks exists in standalone? =

+No, but only the needed scripts are loaded in front, so don't worry about performances

+= I have a block idea!
+How can I reach you? =

+Just throw me an e-mail at maxime [at] dysign . fr and let's get in touch!

 == Screenshots ==